-Let's say you manage to find a buy-to-let mortgage with an interest rate of three percent, fixed for three years.
+Let's say you manage to find a mortgage with an interest rate of three percent, fixed for three years.
 That's a great rate.
 After three years you find interest rates have gone up and the best deal you can now get is six percent.
-That's an increase of three percentage points but, more frighteningly, your interest rate has increased by 100%.
+That's an increase of three percentage points but, more frighteningly, your rate has increased by 100%.
 Will your net take home pay have increased at the same rate?